InPreD/24-03_bioinfo_ws/README.md

 ### GitHub workflow

-- load the new branch into your local repository, check it out and start working
+- load the new branch to your local repository, check it out and start working
 - push your changes back to the remote

 ```bash